OAI-PMH Settings

 The “Enable compound object pages” option in the “OAI-PMH” section allows you to enable or disable this functionality.
 This setting should be disabled for page-level records.

-If you’re using another Digital Assessment Management System, please contact your server administrator to determine the settings in your system.
+If you’re using another Digital Assessment Management System, please contact your server administrator to determine whether there are similare settings in your system.